Azure/pcs-config-dotnet/README.md

 ### 1. Environment Variables

-Run `scripts\env-vars-setup.cmd` on Windows or `source scripts/env-vars-setup` on Mac/Linux to set up the environment variables needed to run the service locally.
+Run `scripts\env-vars-setup.cmd` on Windows or `source scripts\env-vars-setup` on Mac/Linux to set up the environment variables needed to run the service locally.
+In Windows you can also set these [in your system][windows-envvars-howto-url].

-If using environment variables, this service requires the following environment variables to be set:
+If using envornemnt variables, this service requires the following environment variables to be set:
 - `PCS_STORAGEADAPTER_WEBSERVICE_URL` - the url for
   the [Storage Adapter Webservice](https://github.com/Azure/pcs-storage-adapter-dotnet)